 While we know you want to support your loved one, we strongly suggest you consider rescheduling your visit or turning it into a virtual visit if possible.
 Click here to learn more about virtual visits and how you can arrange a virtual visit.

-Access to the Kingston General Hospital site is restricted to the main entrance, located near 104 Stuart Street, and you will be screened for symptoms upon arrival.
+Access to the Kingston General Hospital site is restricted to the main entrance, located at 76 Stuart Street, and you will be screened for symptoms upon arrival.

 No. Please do not visit the recently opened public COVID-19 assessment centres.